 - Continue to make payments after applying for a deferment or forbearance, until notification that the request has been granted.

-- Notify the appropriate representative (institution, agency, or lender) that manages the student's loan when the student graduates, withdraws from school, or drops below half-time status; changes his/her name, address, or Social Security Number, or transfers to another institution.
+- Notify the appropriate representative (institution, agency, or lender) that manages your loan if you change your name, address, or Social Security Number, or transfer to another institution.

 - Receive entrance counseling before being given the first loan disbursement, and to receive exit counseling before leaving school.

 - Continue to meet basic eligibility requirements, maintain satisfactory academic progress (SAP), and complete your FAFSA annually, once you qualify for FSA.